lpod/lpod-docs/level1-styles.rst

 A row style is created using ``odf_create_style()`` with ``table row`` as the family.
 It may be customized using ``set_properties()``.

-The most necessary property is ``height``, knowing that, according the standard, the default height is the height of the tallest item in the row.
+The most necessary property is ``height``, knowing that, according to the standard, the default height is the height of the tallest item in the row.
 The content of this property must be an absolute height, provided as a string containing the number and the length unit.
 If the length unit is omitted, it's automatically